 Cariba, 1 St Clarkes Gap, Derricks, St James, West Coast, Barbados Tel + 246 432 8737

-There’s a great ambiance, and the food is really delicious & beautifully presented.
+There’s a great ambience, and the food is really delicious & beautifully presented.
 There’s a lovely area with couches to enjoy a pre-dinner cocktail & the beautiful sunsets.

 Champers Restaurant, Skeetes Hill, Christ Church, South Coast, Barbados Tel + 246 434 3463

-The Cliff Restaurant is not a cheap night out, but if you want to have a special experience while dining in Barbados, then the Cliff never disappoints.
+Quattro Passi at The Cliff is not a cheap night out, but if you want to have a special experience while dining in Barbados, then the Cliff never disappoints.
 If you love the Cliff and want to stay close by the beautiful Sandycove Penthouse is right next door!

 The Cliff, Derricks, St James, West Coast Tel + 236 233 5869